Silbannacus: Name

 The coins of Silbannacus give him the style Imperator Mar.
 Silbannacus Augustus.
-Per the German historian Felix Hartmann, writing in 1982, and the English historian Maxwell Craven, writing in 2019, the unusual name Silbannacus appears to be of Celtic origin, due to the suffix "-acus", suggesting that Silbannacus might have been of Gallic, or perhaps even British, descent.
+Per the German historian Felix Hartmann, writing in 1982, and the English historian Maxwell Craven, writing in 2019, the unusual name Silbannacus appears to be of Celtic origin, due to the suffix "-acus", suggesting that Silbannacus might have been of Gallic, or perhaps British, descent.
 Another possibility is that Silbannacus is a misspelling of Silvannacus or Silvaniacus, names derived from the Roman forest god Silvanus.
 Silvanus might have been based on the Etruscan god Selvans, which could suggest Silbannacus as originating from central Italy (the homeland of the Etruscans).
 Otherwise, northern Italy had Celto-Gallic influences, an alternate explanation of the suffix "-acus", which suggest a northern Italian origin.
 The name being misspelled is possible, as there exist known examples of misspellings on coins of other emperors: some of the coins of Licinius (r.
 308–324) refer to him as "Licinnius" and some of the coins of Vetranio (r.
 350) refer to him as "Vertanio".

 As there were several common Roman names that began with Mar., the correct reading of his nomen is not certain.
 Though some modern reference works refer to him as "Marcus Silbannacus", Marcus was typically a praenomen, unlikely to be featured on coins in this period.
 More likely readings, according to Craven "the only likely alternatives", are either Marcius or Marius.
 Additionally, the German historian Christian Körner suggested the name Marinus as a third possibility in 2002.
 If his nomen was Marcius, Craven considers it possible that he could have been related to Marcia Otacilia Severa, the wife and empress of Emperor Philip the Arab (r.
 244–249).